panthershark/snackbar-old/README.md

+# Snackbar
+A material design snackbar written in elm.
+[See the demo](https://doanythingfordethklok.github.io/snackbar/demo/index.html)

 # How to create a snackbar

 According to Material spec, snackbars should hide themselves.
 Allowing them to be closed is int he Caution section.
 We support both options.